vbfox/blog/_posts/2016-10-10-ColoredPrintf-released.markdown

 The syntax to use for color is `$foreground;background[text]` with the color names being the same as in the [ConsoleColor][consolecolor] enumeration.

-The main entry points of the library are the `coloredprintf` and `coloredprintfn` functions that have the same signature as printf (It uses my [MasterOfFoo][masteroffoo] library for that).
+The main entry points of the library are the `colorprintf` and `colorprintfn` functions that have the same signature as printf (It uses my [MasterOfFoo][masteroffoo] library for that).

 Example